cooltech101/vio_for_gps_estimation/README.md

 Path traversed should be displayed as a purple track on Mission Planner.
 To view the xyz VIO pose received by Mission Planner, Ctrl+F -> Mavlink Inspector -> Vision Position Estimates.

-## 8. Automatically switch between GPS and VIO pose using Ardupilot's EKF3
+## 8. Automatically switch between GPS and VIO pose using Ardupilot's EKF3 (Cube Orange)
-- As before, connect host controller UART to the Cube Orange TELEM2 port
+- As before, connect host controller UART to the flight controller TELEM2 port
 - Store the automatic EKF source switching `gps_vio_autoswitch.lua` Lua script in the flight controller SD card in root/APM/scripts/
 - Load the parameter file `gpsVIO_luaswitch_cubeOrange_params.param` which contains all the required parameter configurations in https://ardupilot.org/copter/docs/common-vio-tracking-camera.html#hardware-setup and https://ardupilot.org/copter/docs/common-non-gps-to-gps.html
 - In the parameter file, GPS threshold `SCR_USER2 = 1.2` and VIO threshold `SCR_USER3 = 0.3`.
 Thresholds control how much to trust each EKF source.
 Adjust as needed.